 Democracy and Governance

-The Uzbek government is focused on reforming the judicial sector and improving ties between civil society and govern-ment.
-USAID supports these efforts by helping civil society engage the government on crucial issues, working with gov-ernment entities in support of judicial reforms, assisting the Supreme Court in strengthening public trust and achieving greater alignment with international standards of civil procedure and judicial performance, and encouraging parliamentarians to be responsive to the citizens they represent and to collaborate with their counterparts in the U.S. Congress through exchange visits.
-As Uzbekistan is a source country for human trafficking, USAID also works with the Uzbeks to combat the illegal practice.
+The Uzbek Government is focused on reforming the judicial sector and improving ties between civil society and government.
+USAID supports these efforts by helping civil society engage the government on crucial issues, working with government entities in support of judicial reforms, assisting the Supreme Court in strengthening public trust and achieving greater alignment with international standards of civil procedure and judicial performance, and encouraging civil society organizations and government entities to be involved in national development plans for e-government and improve their capacity to utilize e-services.
+Because Uzbekistan is a source country for human trafficking, USAID also works with the Uzbeks to combat the illegal practice.